MIDS-scaling-up/v2/week09/hw/README.md

     1. Monitor training progress: ``` tail -f nohup.out ```
     1. Start tensorboard on the same machine where you started training, e.g. ```nohup tensorboard --logdir=/data/en-de-transformer``` You should be able to monitor your progress by putting http://public_ip_of_your_vm1:6006 !

+### Create the tx2 container for openseq2seq
+Let us create a tx2 compatible container for OpenSeq2Seq.
+We probably won't be able to use it for training, but it could be useful for inference.

 ### Submission

 Please submit the nohup.out file along with screenshots of your Tensorboard indicating training progress (Blue score, eval loss) over time.
+Also, answer the following (simple) questions:
+* How long does it take to complete the training run?
+* Do you think your model is fully trained?
+* Were your GPUs fully utilized?
+* Did you monitor network traffic?
+Was network the bottleneck?